7 Powerful Strategies to Beat Stress and Get Good Sleep Even on Tough Days

 2.4.
 Sleep Cycle Disruptions

-Stress is generally recognised to interfere with sleep patterns and lower the quality of sleep that an individual may obtain.
+Stress is generally recognized to interfere with sleep patterns and lower the quality of sleep that an individual may obtain.
 It’s possible that you’ll wake up many times at night or that you won’t experience the deep, restorative periods of sleep, including REM (rapid eye movement), which is crucial for brain regeneration.

 3. 7 Effective Tips for Better Night’s Sleep on stress full days